The Hairy Ball Problem is PPAD-Complete: The 2D-Hairy-Cube Problem

-We only give a high level description of how the embedding works.
+The only difference with \cite{chen2009complexity} is that in our case, paths are implemented using an ``upward'' arrow at the centre of the path, a ``right'' arrow on the left side of the path, and a ``left'' arrow on the right side of the path.
+The environment, where there is no path, is filled with ``downward'' arrows.
+As a result, a solution, i.e., a point where two opposite arrows meet, can only occur when a path starts or stops in the environment.
+The same type of construction for the paths (if we interpret labels as arrows) was used to show that \textsc{2D-Tucker} is PPAD-hard~\cite{palvolgyi20092d}.
+The correctness of the reduction follows by the arguments presented in \cite{chen2009complexity}.

+We provide a few more details about the construction for the interested reader.
 Consider any 2-dimensional \textsc{End-of-Line} instance on the $[2^n] \times [2^n]$ grid.
 We will construct a \textsc{2D-Variant-Brouwer} instance on the $[2^{n+3}] \times [2^{n+3}]$ grid.
 Every grid node in the original \textsc{End-of-Line} instance corresponds to a region of $8 \times 8$ squarelets.
 In this region, the \textsc{End-of-Line} path is represented by squarelets containing the ``upward'' arrow $(0,1)$.
 Thus, if the path comes into the grid node from the left neighbour and leaves towards the bottom neighbour, then the $8 \times 8$ region will contain a width-2 path of squarelets that starts at the centre of the left side of the region, makes a right angle at the centre of the region and then goes to the centre of the bottom side of the region.
 All the squarelets on this width-$2$ path get the arrow $(0,1)$.
 Any squarelets that are adjacent to the path from the left side (with respect to the direction of the path) get the arrow $(1,0)$.
 Any squarelets that are adjacent to the path from the right side get the arrow $(-1,0)$.
 All other squarelets get the arrow $(0,-1)$.

 If a grid node is isolated, then we just assign the arrow $(0,-1)$ to all of its squarelets.
 If a grid node is a source or a sink, then there will be a solution, since the path of $(0,1)$ arrows will touch the environment of $(0,-1)$ arrows.
 The \textsc{2D-Variant-Brouwer} boundary conditions can be enforced without changing the solutions.
 We just need to be careful at the bottom side, since the boundary has arrow $(0,1)$ and we don't want them to touch the environment of $(0,-1)$ arrows.
 To avoid this we also require that the stripe of width $1$ just above the bottom boundary be filled with $(-1,0)$ arrows.
 It is easy to see that a careful construction of the region corresponding to the origin of the grid (the known source of the \textsc{End-of-Line} instance) ensures that no solution occurs there.
 It follows that any solution to the \textsc{2D-Variant-Brouwer} instance must yield a solution to the 2-dimensional \textsc{End-of-Line} instance.
 Furthermore, the circuit $C$ computing the arrow in each squarelet can be constructed efficiently. \end{proof}